What is Españolandia?

-Españolandia is a simulation of a Spanish-speaking country and a very fun communicative experience for students!
+Españolandia is a simulated travel experience to a Spanish-speaking country that allows Spanish Fair attendees to practice their conversational skills after completing their competitive events.
+It is a very fun communicative experience for students!

 By registering your child for Españolandia, you grant permission for your child to be photographed or videotaped by Brigham Young University for educational, promotional, and training purposes.
 We will not identify your child by name in any promotional activity.
 Thank you for your support of our program!
 Click here to download the Media Release Form.

-We will have the usual activities this year, and many things to buy including many recuerdos de Españolandia.
-Encourage your students to buy food or lunch from our Mexican panadería or restaurante and not “junk food” from the vending machines or American fast food at the Cougareat – this is a cultural experience and allows them to practice their Spanish.
+Encourage your students to buy food or lunch from our Hispanic panadería or restaurante and not “junk food” from the vending machines or American fast food at the CougarEat.
+This is a cultural experience and allows them to practice their Spanish.

 Questions or suggestions?